pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 $ export DIGITALOCEAN_TOKEN="your-access-token"
 ```

-Also, since the goal is to have App Platform deploy our app automatically on every GitHub commit, we'll need to tell it where to find the source code for our front-end and back-end components.
-We could bake these settings right into the Pulumi program itself, but it'd be better to apply them as stack-specific configuration, as that'd let us deploy to different stacks (say, in CI) depending on the branch of the commit.
+Also, since the goal is to have App Platform deploy the app automatically on every GitHub commit, you'll need to tell it where to find the source code for your front- and back-end components.
+You could bake these settings right into the Pulumi program itself, but it'd be better to apply them as stack-specific configuration, as that'd let you deploy to different stacks (say, in CI) based on the branch of the commit.
 Everyone does this a little differently, so for now, let's configure the currently selected stack (which should be `dev`) to use the default branch of your GitHub repository:

 ```bash
 $ pulumi config set repo "your-github-org/your-github-repo" # e.g., cnunciato/fullstack-pulumi-mern-digitalocean